Ancient solutions to the K\"ahler Ricci flow

 From \cite[Lemma 4.2]{BCW19}(see also \cite[Proposition 6.2]{LN20}), we know that any complete ancient solution to the Ricci flow with weakly PIC$_1$ automatically has weakly PIC$_2$.
 Therefore, the following corollary is immediate from Theorem \ref{thm:main2}.

 \begin{cor} Let $(M^n,g(t))_{t \in (-\infty,0]}$ be a $\kappa$-noncollapsed, Type-I, complete ancient solution to the Ricci flow with weakly \emph{PIC$_1$}.
-Then it is isometric to a finite quotient of $N^k \times \R^{n-k}$, where $N$ is a simply-connected, compact symmetric space. \end{cor}
+Then it is isometric to a finite quotient of $N^k \times \R^{n-k}$, where $N$ is a simply connected compact symmetric space. \end{cor}